cycloss/recipes/pasta.md

 1. Preheat the oven to 190°C fan.

-2. Put the first six ingredients into a food processor and pulse until everything is very finely chopped (similar in size to bits of mince).
+2. Put the carrot, onion, and garlic into a food processor and pulse until everything is very finely chopped (similar in size to bits of mince) and tip out into a large, 36cm x 28cm (it's very important that it's this size of larger as it allows proper browning) high-sided baking tray.
+Then do the same for the oyster mushrooms and dried porcini.

-3. Put the chopped vegetables into a large, 36cm x 28cm (it's very important that it's this size of larger as it allows proper browning) high-sided baking tray with the oil, miso, harissa, tomato paste, soy sauce and cumin, and mix very well.
-Bake for 40 minutes, stirring halfway through, until browned around the edges and bubbling.
+3. Add to the tray the chopped tomatoes, oil, miso, harissa, tomato paste, soy sauce and cumin, and mix very well.
+Bake for 20 minutes, take out and stir, then bake for another 20 minutes until browned around the edges and bubbling.

 4. Reduce the heat to 180°C fan.